-UNI head coach Mark Farley, once known as the "walk on from Waukon", has led the UNI Panthers to a mark of 104-45 in his 12 years at the helm of the program.
+UNI head coach Mark Farley, once known as the “walk on from Waukon”, has led the Panthers to a mark of 120-56 in his 14 years at the helm of the program.

-Included in that 12-year run for Farley and the Panthers are seven conference championships, seven playoff appearances, 10 top-25 final rankings, three national semifinal appearances and one national title game appearance in 2005.
-Farley holds the UNI record for postseason coaching victories with 10.
-He is 10-7 all-time in the FCS playoffs.
+Included in that 14-year run for Farley and the Panthers are seven conference championships, eight playoff appearances, 11 top-25 final rankings, three national semifinal appearances and one national title game appearance in 2005.
+Farley holds the UNI record for postseason coaching victories with 11.
+He is 11-8 all-time in the FCS playoffs.

-Heading into his 13th year as the Panther mentor, Farley never has felt more at home.
-Through his leadership, the Panthers have returned to the glory days when they won seven straight conference titles and made seven consecutive FCS playoff appearances in the decade of the '90s.
-In Farley's 12 years at the helm, UNI has won at least a share of seven Missouri Valley Football Conference titles.
-UNI has also advanced to the quarterfinals (2003, 2007, 2011), semifinals (2001, 2008) and the national title game (2005) in six of those seven playoff appearances.
-Ten of Farley's 12 previous Panther teams have finished the season ranked in the top 25.
+Heading into his 15th year as the Panther mentor, Farley never has felt more at home.
+Through his leadership, the Panthers have returned to the glory days when they won seven straight conference titles and made seven consecutive FCS playoff appearances in the decade of the ‘90s.
+In Farley’s 14 years at the helm, UNI has won at least a share of seven Missouri Valley Football Conference titles.
+UNI has also advanced to the quarterfinals (2003, 2007, 2011), semifinals (2001, 2008) and the national title game (2005) in six of those eight playoff appearances.
+Eleven of Farley’s 14 previous Panther teams have finished the season ranked in the top-25.

 During the 2012 season, Farley led a young Panther squad through a rough schedule, finishing 5-6 overall and 4-4 in the MVFC.
 Farley put confidence in a young quarterback from Oklahoma as Sawyer Kollmorgen guided UNI through the season, eventually picking up MVFC Freshman of the Year and MVFC Newcomer of the Year awards.
 The Panthers faced two BCS opponents and four ranked FCS opponents during the season.
 UNI now has 69 wins over top-25 opponents.